 Things that crossed the line for me

-This article is the second part of a two part series.
+This article is the second part of a two-part series.
 Read part one, Defining the Line.

 As a 22-year-old woman, I often look back to seven years ago, when a 15-year-old version of myself met a boy and quickly became trapped in his manipulation.
-Over the course of 2 years, I went on to endure abuse —emotional (including stalking), digital, physical and sexual—all at the hand of this dreamy boy I thought I loved.
+Over the course of 2 years, I went on to endure abuse —emotional (including stalking), digital, physical, and sexual—all at the hands of this dreamy boy I thought I loved.
 Looking back, there were some definite patterns of behavior that I didn’t notice crossed the line into abuse.
 Here are a few:

 Jealousy

 My god, this is a huge one.
 I remember so clearly my friends in high school saying that their boyfriends were so in love with them, and they knew that because they were always jealous of other boys.
-I remember a male friend saying to me, “A little jealousy is always good in a relationship.
-I mean, how can I believe you really love me if you don’t ever get jealous?”

 JEALOUSY IS NOT OKAY.

-Jealousy and mistrust crosses the line.
+Jealousy and mistrust cross the line.

 Denying Their Actions